 - Walkability/bikeability Assessment

-At the end of the training, participants will have a set of pedestrian safety priorities and a next steps action plan to promote safe walking in the community.
-The training is also designed to help communities with development and implementation of a Pedestrian/Bicycle Safety Action Plan.
+At the end of the training, participants will have a set of pedestrian and bicycle safety priorities and a next steps action plan to promote safe walking and biking in the community.
+The training is also designed to help communities with the development and implementation of a Pedestrian/Bicycle Safety Action Plan.

 Who is eligible to apply?

-- Underserved communities, including non-English speaking, communities of color, and low-income communities:
+- Underserved communities, including non-English speaking, communities of concern, and low-income communities:

 - Tribal communities and governments;